c0nrad/blog/content/posts/ginac-on-macos.md

 date: 2020-05-27T18:43:40-04:00
 draft: false
 description: "A quick guide on getting started with GiNaC on macos."
-tags: ["quantum mechanics","simulation", "ginacs"]
+categories: ["quantum mechanics", "simulation", "ginacs"]
 ---

 A quick guide on getting started with GiNaC on macos.

 <!--more-->

 ## Background

 I decided to start my next project which will be calculating the "orbitals" of electrons in Hydrogen.

 I was going to write it in Go, but calculating the Rodrigues formula and the associated Legendre Functions require performing an arbitrary polynomial derivative, and I couldn't find a good symbolic differentiator in GoLang.
 (And I'd like to see the results, not use a numerical differentiator).